 The community health workers program spearheaded by the Health Education and Community Participation Bureau is currently focusing on improved training for community health workers, and an increase in their number and regional coverage.
 The national health insurance scheme has been operating for two decades, in the southside of Belize City and the south of the country, with recent expansion to selected areas in the north.
 The scheme is a joint public-private partnership for providing health services, with an emphasis on expanded access to diagnostic and treatment.

-Equity in health service delivery has been recognized as a priority, and is being tackled with a number of initiatives, including an expansion of the health workforce in key areas (general practitioners, medical specialties, medical laboratory technologists, and nurses), expansion of the national health insurance scheme to the northern health region, improvement of community health facilities, and training for healthcare personnel in evidence-based healthcare.
+Equity in health service delivery has been recognized as a priority, and is being tackled with several initiatives, including an expansion of the health workforce in key areas (general practitioners, medical specialties, medical laboratory technologists, and nurses), expansion of the national health insurance scheme to the northern health region, improvement of community health facilities, and training for healthcare personnel in evidence-based healthcare.

 Challenges related to population health